 - 1. Start Perceptive Content Server.
 If you have an active-active setup, you must start all instances of Perceptive Content Server on all nodes. - 2.
 Generate a system fingerprint using the following substeps. - 1.
-Click Start and select All Programs > Perceptive Content > Perceptive Content Management Console. - 2.
-In the Login page, click License Manager. - 3.
+Click Start and select All Programs > Perceptive Content > Perceptive Content Management Console. - In the Login page, click License Manager. - 3.
 In the License Management dialog box, select Save system fingerprint and click OK. - 4.
 In the Save As dialog box, enter a name for the file and then navigate to the location where you want to save the report.
-Click Save.

-- 3. Contact your Perceptive Software representative for instructions on where to send the system fingerprint file to obtain your license.
+Click Save. - 5.
+In the License Management Server Information dialog box, enter User name, Password, Server name, and Port number. - 6.
+Click OK. - 3.
+Contact your Perceptive Software representative for instructions on where to send the system fingerprint file to obtain your license.
 The system fingerprint file has a SYSFP extension. - 4.
 When you receive the license files, store the license files in a temporary directory on the Perceptive Content Server computer.